voicesauce/opensauce-python/CONTRIBUTING.md

         $ pyflakes /path/to/python_file

+8. To make sure you've written enough tests to cover the code you've written, run a coverage check.
+You need to install the Python package `coverage`.
+   This can be done using pip (`pip install coverage`), or if you are using Linux, there may be a system package for it (on Ubuntu, do `sudo apt-get install python-coverage` for Python 2 or `sudo apt-get install python3-coverage` for Python 3).

-8. To make sure you've written enough tests to cover the code you've written, run the test coverage script `run_coverage.sh` if you have a bash shell on your machine, or run the following commands:
+   Once you have the Python `coverage` package installed, run the test coverage script `run_coverage.sh` if you have a bash shell on your machine, or run the following commands:

         $ coverage run -m unittest test
         $ coverage report -m --include=opensauce/*